Foundation review: Apple's slow-burn sci-fi epic thinks big, looks great

 Don't worry though: If you can handle the million different houses of Game of Thrones you can handle this.
 And Foundation opens with a shot of a zooming landspeeder so Star Wars-esque it must surely be deliberate.
 It's OK.
 This shot seems to say: You're watching a space opera.
 You got this.

 There's a lot to enjoy in Foundation.
 It looks great, for a start, with obvious thought put into differentiating itself from the familiar conventions of the sci-fi genre.
-The space travel, for example, is lengthy and dangerous and looks very different from Star Wars and Star Trek's whooshing stars.
-Foundation is also pleasingly more colorful than most post-Thrones sci-fi -- well, compared with the monochromatic gray 'n' beige Dune anyway.
+The space travel, for example, is lengthy and dangerous and looks very different from the whooshing stars of Star Wars and Star Trek.
+Foundation is also pleasingly more colorful than most post-Thrones sci-fi -- well, compared with the monochromatic gray 'n' beige Dune, anyway.
 From its glitter-bomb opening titles to bold stripes of color across decor and costumes, to elegant starships framing glittering worlds, to atmospheric glowing lighting in every scene, Foundation is frequently a treat to look at.

 Foundation is still one of the many recent Thrones clones aimed squarely at adults.
 Like Peacock's Brave New World, HBO Max's Raised By Wolves, Hulu's The Handmaid's Tale and Apple's Jason Momoa-starring See, Foundation is a dense, serious drama with a large cast of poker-faced characters having a thoroughly awful time in a detailed but unsettling fantasy world.
 It's filled with austere arguments, unstated agendas and silhouetted sex scenes, unfolding with a slow-burning ponderousness over its leisurely run of episodes.